AristoRap/aristorap/README.md

 # 👋 Hey there!
 I'm Aris
 :raising_hand: I am a software engineer with a background in applied economics and business.

-:round_pushpin: Currently based in Amsterdam and working as a Site Reliability Engineer in the banking industry.
+:round_pushpin: Currently based in Amsterdam and working as a Platform Engineer in the banking industry.

 # 🔧 Technologies & Tools
 <table>